and Other Forms of

 Modern African Circumcision

 21. Those who oppose female circumcision emphasize the radical surgical procedure that is performed with the female vagina being sewn closed.
-The more radical procedure (infibulation) is almost exclusively restricted to three countries: Egypt, Sudan and Somalia.
+This more radical procedure (infibulation) is almost exclusively restricted to three countries: Egypt, Sudan and Somalia.
 Of the four types of female circumcision described, the less radical forms (types I & II) are by far the most common.
 In one survey in northern Ghana, only 39% of 195 women interviewed were circumcised, and all by the least radical methods (types I & II).
-Why might opponents of female circumcision emphasize the most radical form of the procedure, even though these are not the most common?
+Why might opponents of female circumcision emphasize the most radical form of the procedure, even though it is not the most common?
 How might it serve their interests to do so?
 What does it say about the integrity and credibility of their argument?

 22. Billions of dollars are spent in the United States every year to pay for breast implants, liposuction, collagen lip injections, tattoos, body piercing, etc. Most of these procedures are performed for cosmetic rather than medical reasons, and all of them cause pain and suffering.
 In addition, many result in medical complications and cause long term health problems.
 Is it reasonable and logically consistent for Americans to undergo these procedures on such an immense scale while criticizing Africans and others of being "barbaric" for practicing female circumcision?